iocafe/iocafe-doc/source/hardware/connectors/spi/spi-connector-v1.rst

     - Chip select, activates second SPI device.
 This signal is inverted, the device is activated when this is 0V and deactivated when 3.3V.
   * - 9
     - SS_3, GPIO A
     - Either chip select, activates third SPI device.
-Or application specific GPIO pin A, optional.
+Or application specific GPIO pin A. (optional)
   * - 10
     - GPIO B
-    - Application specific GPIO pin B, optional.
-Specific use like display backlight control, etc..
+    - Application specific GPIO pin B. Specific use like display backlight control, etc. (optional)

 Connect SPI IDC to breadboard: